 - We have incurred significant losses since our inception, have no products approved for sale and we expect to incur losses for the foreseeable future. - We will need to raise substantial additional funding.
-If we are unable to raise capital when needed, we could be forced to delay, scale back, or discontinue our product development programs or future commercialization efforts. - We are very early in our development efforts.
-We have only advanced one product candidate into clinical development, and as a result it will be years before we commercialize a product candidate, if ever.
+If we are unable to raise capital when needed, we could be forced to delay, scale back, or discontinue our product development programs or future commercialization efforts. - We are early in our development efforts.
+We have only completed a Phase 1 clinical trial for our lead product candidate and initiated a Phase 1 clinical trial of a second product candidate as well as Phase 2 clinical trials of our lead product candidate, and as a result it will be years before we commercialize a product candidate, if ever.
 If we are unable to advance our product candidates through preclinical studies and clinical trials, obtain marketing approval and ultimately commercialize them, or experience significant delays in doing so, our business will be materially harmed. - Our business is highly dependent on the clinical advancement of our programs and modalities and is especially dependent on the success of our lead product candidates, PGN-EDO51 and PGN-EDODM1.
-Delay or failure to advance programs or modalities, including PGN-EDO51 and PGN-EDODM1 could adversely impact our business. - Preclinical and clinical development involves a lengthy and expensive process with an uncertain outcome, and the results of preclinical and clinical studies, including those of the Phase 1 study of PGN-EDO51, are not necessarily predictive of the results of later preclinical studies and any clinical trials of our product candidates.
-We have only entered clinical trials for one of our product candidates and our product candidates may not have favorable results in clinical trials, if any, or receive regulatory approval on a timely basis, if at all. - Substantial delays in the commencement, enrollment or completion of our planned clinical trials or failure to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities could prevent us from commercializing any product candidates we determine to develop on a timely basis, if at all. - We rely, and expect to continue to rely, on third parties to conduct some or all aspects of our product manufacturing, research and preclinical and clinical testing, and these third parties may not perform satisfactorily or, dedicate adequate resources to meet our needs, or may be unable to acquire the necessary supplies to perform successfully. - We face significant competition, and if our competitors develop technologies or product candidates more rapidly than we do or their technologies or product candidates are more effective or have more favorable safety or tolerability profiles, our business and our ability to develop and successfully commercialize products may be adversely affected. - If we are unable to obtain and maintain patent protection for our EDO platform, therapeutic development candidates or programs and/or other proprietary technologies we develop, or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize products and technology similar or identical to ours, and our ability to successfully commercialize our therapeutic product candidates or programs and other proprietary technologies we may develop may be adversely affected. - We expect to expand our development and regulatory capabilities, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations. - Our future success depends on our ability to retain key executives and to attract, retain and motivate qualified personnel. - The price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for holders of our common stock.
+Delay or failure to advance programs or modalities, including PGN-EDO51 and PGN-EDODM1, could adversely impact our business. - Preclinical and clinical development involves a lengthy and expensive process with an uncertain outcome, and the results of preclinical and clinical studies, including studies of PGN-EDO51, PGN-EDODM1 and PGN-EDO53, are not necessarily predictive of the results of later preclinical studies and any clinical trials of our product candidates.
+Our product candidates may not have favorable results in clinical trials, if any, or receive regulatory approval on a timely basis, if at all. - Substantial delays in the commencement, enrollment or completion of our clinical trials and advancement of our clinical trials, or failure to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities could prevent us from commercializing product candidates we determine to develop on a timely basis, if at all. - We rely, and expect to continue to rely, on third parties to conduct some or all aspects of our product manufacturing, research, preclinical and clinical testing, and these third parties may not perform satisfactorily. - We face significant competition, and if our competitors develop technologies or product candidates more rapidly than we do or their technologies or product candidates are more effective or have more favorable safety or tolerability profiles, our business and our ability to develop and successfully commercialize products may be adversely affected. - If we are unable to obtain and maintain patent protection for our Enhanced Delivery Oligonucleotide platform, therapeutic development candidates or programs and/or other proprietary technologies we develop, or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize products and technology similar or identical to ours, and our ability to successfully commercialize our therapeutic product candidates or programs and other proprietary technologies we may develop may be adversely affected. - We expect to expand our headcount to support our development and regulatory capabilities and potentially implement sales, marketing and distribution capabilities, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations. - Our future success depends on our ability to retain key executives and to attract, retain and motivate qualified personnel. - The price of our common stock is volatile and fluctuates substantially, which could result in substantial losses for holders of our common stock.